 Our collection comes from a town called Athani, India.
 It’s located in Northern Karnataka, a region with a centuries-long shoemaking history.

-Every pair of Mohinders is made in Athani, by a multi-generational cooperative of master shoemakers.
+Every pair of Mohinders is made in Athani, by third- and fourth- generation master shoemakers and their families.
 Athani holds the design origins of our collection, and we’re proud to support this masterful and place-based process.

-A pair of Mohinders takes over 37 steps to make, start to finish.
-Every shoe is made by hand; master shoemakers specialize in different parts of the process like weaving, skiving, stitching, hammering, and fitting on a last.
+Every pair of Mohinders takes over 37 steps to make, start-to-finish.
+Every shoe is made-by-hand; master shoemakers specialize in different parts of the process like weaving, skiving, stitching, hammering, and fitting on a last.
 Up to six shoemakers, often relatives, will pass an in-progress shoe around a workshop until it’s complete.

 We’ve worked with the same Athani-based cooperative of shoemakers since 2012 in a collaborative effort to create Mohinders signature styles, reinstating the shoes’ original quality and increasing comfort for a long life of adventure.